 Many Lasergene applications allow you to search and download files from NCBI databases.
 The upcoming NCBI changes will affect BLAST/Entrez searching and Transcript Annotation Database functionality in all existing versions of Lasergene (through version 13).
 For example, Lasergene currently utilizes NCBI’s present identification system of “Genome Identifier Number” (GI #) as the unique sequence identifier, though “Accession Numbers” are also supported in many situations.
 As one of the changes, NCBI intends to begin using “Accession Numbers” as the unique sequence identifier.

-Resolution: With the launch of Lasergene 14.0, all applicable Lasergene applications now support “Accession Numbers” as the unique sequence identifier.
-To resolve the issue, log in to your DNASTAR account to update to the latest version of Lasergene.
-Please contact DNASTAR at 866-511-5090 or email@example.com if you need assistance.
+Resolution: As of Lasergene 14.0, all applicable Lasergene applications now support “Accession Numbers” as the unique sequence identifier.
+To avoid or correct this issue, update to the most recent version of Lasergene by logging in to your DNASTAR account.
+If you have questions or need assistance updating your software, please contact DNASTAR at 866-511-5090 or firstname.lastname@example.org.